 The Ohio State University

-RHE 306 – Rhetoric & Writing is a course in argumentation that situates rhetoric as an art of civic discourse.
+RHE 306, Introduction to Rhetoric & Writing is a course in argumentation that situates rhetoric as an art of civic discourse.
 It is designed to train students’ abilities analyzing various positions held in public debate and to advocate your own position effectively.